Collisional whistler instability and electron temperature staircase in inhomogeneous plasma: Global marginally stable temperature profiles

 A contour plot of $\gFUNC$ versus $\Hall$ and $\plasmaBETA$ is shown in \Fig{fig:gCONTisobaric}, along with lineouts along $\Hall$ for some values of~$\plasmaBETA$.
 It is clear that $\gFUNC(\Hall)$ becomes large for large~$\plasmaBETA$, as anticipated.
 Moreover, $\gFUNC(\Hall)$ has a single root corresponding to the single root of $\TpsCOEF$ (\Fig{fig:drives}), satisfying the criterion for a staircase to form.

-Using known asymptotics of the Lorentz friction coefficients (\App{app:transport}), it is straightforward to show that $\Hall \gFUNC \to 8/5$ as $\Hall \to 0$.
+Using known asymptotics \eq{eq:lim0} of the Lorentz friction coefficients, it is straightforward to show that $\Hall \gFUNC \to 8/5$ as $\Hall \to 0$.
 Hence, the temperature profile is guaranteed to be positive everywhere (\App{app:positivity}).
 To obtain a simple analytical approximation for the solution to \eq{eq:marginalZ}, it is reasonable to take

 with $\Hall_*$ being the single root.
 Specifically, when $\plasmaBETA \gg 1$, $\Hall_*$ can be approximately calculated using the $\Hall \ll 1$ limit of the Lorentz friction coefficients to be